 Bridget Moser is a performance and video artist whose work is suspended between prop comedy, experimental theatre, performance art, absurd literature, existential anxiety and intuitive dance.
-She has presented work in venues across Canada, including the Art Gallery of Ontario, Mercer Union, the Art Museum at the University of Toronto, Oakville Galleries, Vancouver Art Gallery, Western Front, MSVU Art Gallery, PLATFORM Centre, and the Dunlop Art Gallery.
+Recent solo exhibitions include My Crops Are Dying But My Body Persists at Remai Modern and You Opened That Can Now Let’s Eat the Whole Thing at Latitude 53 and SPACES Cleveland.
+She has presented work in venues across Canada, including the Art Gallery of Ontario, Musée d’art contemporain de Montréal, Mercer Union, the Art Museum at the University of Toronto, Vancouver Art Gallery, Western Front and MSVU Art Gallery.

 “Moser uses [conventions] as tools; she uses them to stabilize her slippery semiotic shifts even as she turns them back on themselves, slicing the bonds between signifier and signified with the ease of a practiced shoplifter removing a security tag.
 Moser does not defy or reject popular culture, but her performances do undermine the unified significations on which it relies, offering instead a thicket of signification so rich with distraction, dazzle and reflection that we forget the habits we came in with, forget, as it were, how to walk.
 In her activation of this dialectic of known and unknown, familiar and unfamiliar, Moser is less a young artist trying to define herself against the masters who precede her, than one in a long line of meaning-makers, outclassed but clever, sparring playfully with the behemoth of mass culture.” – Sarah Hollenberg